Managing waste wisely just got cheaper for Member and Participating Council residents at the West Metro Recycling Centre!

 A Waste Pass is a discount voucher for bulk or green waste disposal at the West Metro Recycling Centre.
 Each Waste Pass can only be used once.
 It allows you to drop off a small trailer load (about 1m³ which is equivalent to a 1.8m x 1.2m trailer filled to about 0.5m) of bulk or green waste at the West Metro Recycling Centre for free.
 Alternatively, a Waste Pass can be used to offset the costs of larger loads or other items for disposal.
 If you qualify for a Waste Pass, you will find it attached to the same page as your Resident Access Pass, distributed with your rates notice.
 Please do not detach your waste passes from your Resident Access Pass.

 Do I qualify for a Waste Pass?

-Only if you live in the Town of Claremont, Town of Cottesloe,* Town of Mosman Park or Shire of Peppermint Grove.
+Only if you live in the Town of Claremont, Town of Cottesloe,* Town of Mosman Park, Shire of Peppermint Grove or Town of Cambridge**.
 See table below for the number and type of Waste Pass that you will receive with your rates notice for the 2020/21 Financial Year.

 Number & Type of Waste Pass issued for 2020/21

 |Town of Cottesloe||*only applicable to seniors or residents living with a disability.
 Contact the Town directly.|

 |Town of Cambridge||**only available to certain residences without access to verge waste collection.
 Contact the Town directly|

 Waste Passes can be used like a discount voucher.
 Just present your Resident Access Pass at the Recycling Centre, with your Waste Passes attached, and the Weighbridge Attendant will remove the Waste Pass relevant to your load.